On the probability of generating invariably a finite simple group: Introduction

 We remark again that it is enough to prove Theorem \ref{main_theorem_bounded_away_zero} for sufficiently large finite simple groups, since in \cite{GM} and \cite{KLS} it was proved that every finite simple group is invariably generated by two elements.
 What is more, for groups of Lie type we can divide the proof of Theorem \ref{main_theorem_bounded_away_zero} in two steps: first produce an element $x_1$ for groups of sufficiently large rank, and then produce an element $x_2$ for groups of bounded rank and sufficiently large fields.

 Finally, we note that we are free to define the subsets $A_b$ and $A_\ell$ from Theorem \ref{main_theorem_absolute_constant_2} only for sufficiently large finite simple groups.
 In fact, in groups of Lie type, for the set $A_\ell$ we may assume that $r$ is sufficiently large, and for the set $A_b$ we may assume (say) that $q \geq Cr^r$ for some large constant $C$.
-Clearly, also the proof of Theorem \ref{main_theorem_absolute_constant_2} splits naturally into bounded rank and large rank.
+Clearly, the proof of Theorem \ref{main_theorem_absolute_constant_2} also splits naturally into the bounded rank and large rank cases.